adarshnjena/shopping-cart/README.md

 # E-commerce Checkout Process

 This project is a Next.js application that implements a multi-step checkout process for an e-commerce platform.
-It features a shopping cart, delivery details form, payment processing, and order confirmation.
+It features a shopping cart, delivery details form, payment processing with Cashfree integration, and order confirmation.

 ## Features